forestryio/forestry.io/hugo/content/docs/pro/features/pro-plans.md

 ## Subdomains

-Users apart of a subdomain will access the app through `*organization-subdomain*.forestry.io` instead of `app.forestry.io`.
+Users within a pro organization will access the app through `*organization-subdomain*.forestry.io` instead of `app.forestry.io`.
 A separate user account will be created for each of a users subdomains.<br /><br />
 For example: If I am an active Forestry.io user, and I am invited to join **Pro Org A**, a separate user account will be created scoped to **Pro Org A**, which I can access through `pro-org-a.forestry.io`.